IntelLabsEurope/infrastructure-repository/README.md

 ```

 ### API Middleware
-The API component exposes an OCCI interface to the information stored in one or more the infrastructure repositories (each one called Point of Presence (PoP)).
+The API middleware component exposes an OCCI compliant interface to consuming functions which require access to infrastructure related information stored in one or more infrastructure repositories (each one called Point of Presence (PoP)).
 ##### Installation
 In the root directory:
 ````python